Goleo87/BlogWebsite/README.md

 # BlogWebsite
-Single Page Application for a Blog where users can contribute with information.
+Single Page Application, a Blog where users can register, login then create, edit or delete posts with images and content.

+including backend and frontend , using React, CSS, Javascript, express and MongoDB.